 Macedonia is a somewhat small city located in the state of Ohio.
 With a population of 12,000 people and two constituent neighborhoods, Macedonia is the 162nd largest community in Ohio.
 Much of the housing stock in Macedonia was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Macedonia economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Macedonia, where the median household income is $97,440.00.

 Macedonia real estate is some of the most expensive in Ohio, although Macedonia house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Macedonia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Macedonia is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Macedonia who work in office and administrative support (13.79%), management occupations (13.17%), and healthcare (9.10%).
+Unlike some cities, Macedonia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Macedonia are a mix of both white- and blue-collar jobs.
+Overall, Macedonia is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Macedonia who work in sales jobs (14.96%), office and administrative support (13.17%), and management occupations (12.16%).

 Also of interest is that Macedonia has more people living here who work in computers and math than 95% of the places in the US.

 Macedonia is a somewhat ethnically-diverse city.
 The people who call Macedonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Macedonia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Macedonia include Polish, Irish, English, and Italian.
+Important ancestries of people in Macedonia include German, Italian, Irish, Polish, and English.

 The most common language spoken in Macedonia is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Vietnamese and German/Yiddish.